-Pension benefits for our senior executive officers are provided under a tax-qualified defined benefit pension planthe CenterPoint Energy Retirement Plan.
+Pension benefits for our senior executive officers are provided under a tax-qualified defined benefit pension plan-the CenterPoint Energy Retirement Plan.
 In addition, our senior executive officers are eligible for benefits under a benefit restoration plan, which is also a defined benefit plan.
 Participants are fully vested in both plans after three years of service.
 For all employees hired on or after January 1, 1999 but prior to January 1, 2009 (including Mr. Prochazka), participants accumulated a retirement benefit based upon a cash balance formula of four percent of base salary and short-term incentive compensation through December 31, 2008.
 For all employees hired prior to January 1, 1999 (including Mr. Bridge), benefits accrued based on a participant's years of service, final average pay and covered compensation through December 31, 2008.
 Beginning January 1, 2009, final average pay formula benefits under the retirement plan were frozen as to any future accruals.
 The lump sum value of the age-65 annuity for all final average pay formula participants was calculated using an interest conversion rate of 4.52% as of December 31, 2008.
 This lump sum amount will continue to grow annually with interest, based on the 30-year Treasury rate from the prior November, until commencement of the benefit.
-The participant's benefit through December 31, 2008 is the greatest of (i) this lump sum value, (ii) the final average pay benefit and (iii) the cash balance benefit.
+The participant's benefit through December 31, 2008, all participants (including all our senior executive officers) are eligible for a retirement benefit.
+For periods after December 31, 2008, all participants (including all our senior executive officers) are eligible for a retirement benefit based on a cash balance benefit.
 For periods after December 31, 2008, all participants (including all our senior executive officers) are eligible for a retirement benefit based on a cash balance formula of five percent of base salary and short-term incentive compensation.